What is Lyme Neuroborreliosis? Lyme Brain

 He did give me doxycycline for 10 days saying it was a very serious lymphatic infection but he is not a Lyme-literate doctor.
 He said if that did not work that another antibiotic would have to be given.
 I had no idea at the time it was part of the Lyme issue.
 I was at a loss to understand why it was happening.

 I took the doxycycline because I knew the infection was serious and dangerous.
 I did not know you can have Lymphocytic Meningitis.
-At the time the thought went through my mind but I dismissed it.
+At the time, the thought went through my mind, but I dismissed it.
 I only was familiar with viral Meningitis.
 The antibiotics did reduce the severity of neck and head pain.
-The lymph nodes in my throat and neck did get smaller and the pain got better.
+The lymph nodes in my throat and neck did get smaller, and the pain got better.
 Even after two weeks of antibiotics, I still had significant neck discomfort.

 I did some research and found out that Peppermint, Frankincense and Myrrh should help with the neck discomfort and the inflammation throughout the back of my head.